-The emphasis to date in visual mapping (as in computer graphics in general) has been on picture generation and, to a lesser extent, on picture interpretation.
+The emphasis to-date in visual mapping (as in computer graphics in general) has been on picture generation and, to a lesser extent, on picture interpretation.
 Even developments in graphic human-computer interaction have been oriented largely towards picture manipulation in the context of picture generation with intelligent sketchpads.
-After the extended initial preoccupation with enabling WIMP environments for graphic interaction, there is now a keenness to go beyond iconic interfaces and use the language of graphics more fully within the user interface.
+After an extended initial preoccupation with enabling WIMP environments for graphic interaction, there is now a keenness to go beyond iconic interfaces and use the language of graphics more fully within the user interface.
 Icons act as pointers or represent information of a nominal kind.
-Researchers in human-computer interaction^{15,24,110} have more recently appreciated the need to take advantage of the wealth of knowledge within cartography and graphic design.
+Researchers in human-computer interaction (Mackinlay, 1986; Baecker and Buxton, 1987; Shu, 1988) have more recently appreciated the need to take advantage of the wealth of knowledge within cartography and graphic design.

 Visual mapping has focused on the communicative role of graphics.
-But the language of graphics is not just a means for communication.
-Like mathematics and the natural languages, the visual language provides a means for exploring and crystallizing thought.
-Bertin14 compared and contrasted graphics with other languages.
+But, the language of graphics is not just a means for communication.
+Like mathematics and the natural languages, the visual language provides a means for exploring and crystallising thought.
+Bertin (1983) compared and contrasted graphics with other languages.